nanomq/nanomq/docs/en_US/config-description/introduction.md

 This flat format is almost backward compatible (the so called 'cuttlefish' format).

-It is not fully compatible because the often HOCON requires strings to be quoted, while cuttlefish treats all characters to the right of the `=` mark as the value.
+It is not fully compatible because HOCON requires strings to be quoted, while cuttlefish treats all characters to the right of the `=` mark as the value.

 e.g. cuttlefish: cuttlefish：`websocket.bind = 0.0.0.0:8083/mqtt`，HOCON：`websocket.bind = "0.0.0.0:8083/mqtt"`.